wkeilsohn/FoodPhotoSite/README.md

 This website is just a little place for me to host all the photos I take of the cakes, cookies, rice bowls, and other delicious foods that I make.

+## Software Requirments:

+The photos may not load properly on FireFox.
+It is therefore recomended that you use Chrome when acessing the site.

 ## Contributing

 This website piggy-backs off of a Google Photos folder.
 Thus, it is probably worth noting that I do not work for Google, but I would like to give them a shout out.
 Hey ;)